Welcome.

 We don’t have any preferences topically or in terms of style.
 We’re simply looking for the best.
 We don’t define, nor are we interested in, stories identified by their genre.
 We do, however, consider ourselves a publication that focuses on literary fiction.
 Dazzle us, take chances, and be bold.
 Thanks for supporting our publication, and thank you for your work.

-The Masters Review is committed to providing a platform to diverse, emerging voices.
-We are now offering an expedited reading category explicitly for marginalized or underrepresented writers.
-Submissions to this category will receive a response in six weeks or fewer.
 Although our aim is speedy responses, we can occasionally be backed up by the demand in this category.
-We prioritize close reading and valuable feedback over quick responses, but if your piece is still pending after six weeks please gently nudge us at contact [at] mastersreview.com for an update.
+We prioritize close reading and valuable feedback over quick responses, but if you've requested feedback and your piece is still pending after six weeks, please gently nudge us at contact [at] mastersreview.com for an update.

 All submissions are considered for publication on our website under New Voices, and our regular New Voices guidelines apply (see below).
 The Masters Review pays a flat rate of $100 flash-length submissions (1,000 words or fewer) and $200 for longer works (up to 7,000 words).